 The mineral exploration industry is highly competitive.
 We are a new exploration stage company and have a weak competitive position in the industry.
 We compete with junior and senior mineral exploration companies, independent producers and institutional and individual investors who are actively seeking to acquire mineral exploration properties throughout the world together with the equipment, labor and materials required to operate on those properties.
-Competitive bidding process in which we may lack the technological information or expertise available to other bidders.
+Competition for the acquisition of mineral exploration interests is intense with many mineral exploration leases or claims available in a competitive bidding process in which we may lack the technological information or expertise available to other bidders.